Flexiblefabric/Tien-Len/README.md

   enabled from the main menu.
 - On-screen **Play**, **Pass** and **Undo** buttons between your hand and the pile.
 - Optional player avatars loaded from `assets/avatars/`.
+- A small scoreboard at the top centre lists each player's remaining card count and ranking in a 14&nbsp;pt font.
+- A game log beside the scoreboard records the last four actions using a 12&nbsp;pt font and highlights the newest entry.
+- A compact score panel showing total wins can be toggled with the **S** button in the top-left corner.

 ### AI personality and lookahead